-For some people, it’s hard to tell whether or not they have a mental health disorder.
+For some people, it’s hard to tell whether or not they have a mental health disorder and need dual diagnosis treatment.
 For example, it’s common for them to confuse attention deficit hyperactivity disorder (ADHD) with being lazy.
 While it might sound odd to confuse the two, there are good reasons why people make this mistake.
 Because of that, it’s time to ask yourself, “Do I have ADHD or am I just lazy?”

 Why Do People Confuse ADHD and Laziness?